Ashrika19/Ashrika19.github.io/_posts/2024-6-19-DAY-9-REPLICA-SET.md

 - A ReplicaSet is an essential Kubernetes resource for maintaining the desired state of pod replicas, ensuring high availability and scalability of applications.
 It automatically replaces failed pods and can be scaled up or down based on requirements.

+-  Supports both equality-based and set-based selectors, allowing for more complex and powerful selection criteria.

 - ![](../images/rs.jpg)

-- Supports both equality-based and set-based selectors, allowing for more complex and powerful selection criteria.

-- #vi rs.yaml
-- kind: ReplicaSet
-- apiVersion: apps/v1
-- metadata:
--  name: myrs
-- spec:
--  replicas: 2
--  selector:
--    matchExpressions:                             # these must match the labels
--      - {key: myname, operator: In, values: [Bhupinder, Bupinder, Bhopendra]}
--      - {key: env, operator: NotIn, values: [production]}
--  template:
--    metadata:
--      name: testpod7
--      labels:
--        myname: Bhupinder
--    spec:
--     containers:
--       - name: c00
--         image: ubuntu
--         command: ["/bin/bash", "-c", "while true; do echo Technical-Guftgu; sleep 5 ; done"]

 - #kubectl apply -f rs.yml